Epistolae Vagantes

-The Epistolae Vagantes is a collection of the letters of Pope Gregory VII not included in his register.
+The Epistolae Vagantes is a letter collection containing Pope Gregory VII's correspondence that was not included in his register.

 The collection was edited by H. E. J. Cowdrey in 1972, and printed by the Clarendon Press, in the Oxford Medieval Series.
-Each of Gregory's Latin letters is accompanied by an English translation by Cowdrey, whose painstaking work on the edition significantly contributed to the advancement of his career and the modern understanding of religion in the Middle Ages.
+Each of Gregory's Latin letters is accompanied by an English translation by Cowdrey, whose work on the edition significantly contributed to the advancement of his career and the modern understanding of religion in the Middle Ages.